-The State Institution for Development of Drinking Water Supply and Wastewater Disposal (hereinafter-SIDDWSWD) of the Water Resources Service under the Ministry of Water Resources, Agriculture and Processing Industry of the Cabinet of Ministers of the Kyrgyz Republic is a state executive body that implements the state policy in the sector of water supply and wastewater disposal.
+The State Institution "Drinking Water Supply and Wastewater Disposal" under the Water Resources Service under the Ministry of Water Resources, Agriculture and Processing Industry of the Cabinet of Ministers of the Kyrgyz Republic (hereinafter-SIDWSWD) is a state executive body that implements the state policy in the sector of water supply and wastewater disposal.

-SIDDWSWD under the WRS MWRAPI acts as the executing agency of the project, which has sufficient potential for its implementation.
-The implementation of the Program will be carried out by the Project Implementation Unit (hereinafter - PIU) under the SIDDWSWD, which employs qualified, experienced specialists and experts.
-WRS of the MWRAPI will be supported through the Project Implementation Unit, which will be entrusted with fiduciary functions (disbursement, financial management, procurement, environmental and social standards, monitoring and evaluation).
+SIDWSWD acts as the executing agency of the project, which has sufficient potential for its implementation.
+The implementation of the Program will be carried out by the Project Implementation Unit under the SIDWSWD (hereinafter - PIU), which employs qualified, experienced specialists and experts.
+Water Resources Service under the Ministry of Water Resources, Agriculture and Processing Industry of the Cabinet of Ministers of the Kyrgyz Republic (hereinafter - WRS) will be supported through the PIU, which will be entrusted with fiduciary functions (disbursement, financial management, procurement, environmental and social standards, monitoring and evaluation).
 Also, during the implementation of the Program, the necessary additional qualified specialists and consultants will be involved to the PIU team at the central and regional levels.